Michigan Philharmonic: History

 The Michigan Philharmonic was established as the Plymouth Symphony in 1945 by local residents Evelyn and Carl Groschke and Paul Wagner, director of the Plymouth High School music program, who were looking to organize a community orchestra.
 The orchestra began performing in the gym at Plymouth High School and then at Plymouth Colony Farms in the 1950s and before settling at the Plymouth-Salem High School Auditorium where they performed for many years.

 In 1998, the orchestra began to shift from the role of a community band to a professional regional orchestra performing more progressive, innovative works with a wider geographic outreach within the Southeast Michigan area.
 This shift was solidified by the hiring of southern California conductor Nan Washburn after an extensive nationwide search.

 Now, with 19 ASCAP awards for adventuresome programming, Nan Washburn also introduced her new and unique programming ideas as well as her dedication to music education.
 The orchestra naturally began to attract new and better players, because of the opportunity to play more challenging repertoire, as well as an interest in performing contemporary classical works by living composers.
 To serve the orchestra’s educational goals, a program was created in 1998 to bring classical music to 3rd and 4th graders.
 Under the guidance of Nan Washburn, the program was revised and improved in 2001 and given the name CLASSical Music Outreach. in 2003 Nan Washburn founded the Michigan Philharmonic Youth Orchestra which she served as Art Director and Conductor of until 2017.

+Michigan Philharmonic is dedicated to sharing the music of living composers in order to keep classical music alive and relevant.
+Every classical concert features music by a contemporary composer.

+Living composers whose work has been featured by Michigan Philharmonic: